 I find myself very much in two minds about Five Footway Inn.
 On the one hand, there’s nothing particularly nice about it, yet I still kind of like it at the same time.
 Perhaps a lot of it has to do with the nice desk girl who let me check in at 12:00 pm, even though she said they basically never do that for anyone.

-The room was simple and uncluttered, super clean, while the bathroom had a bathtub, both of which were probably too small though.
+The room was simple and uncluttered, super clean, while the bathroom had a bathtub, both of which were a little on the small side though.

 Wifi was very fast all the time and guests could help themselves to all the free water they want downstairs, in a room beside the front desk.

 At the same time, a closer check of the furnishings revealed a chipped up desk and sad throwaway chair, while noise from the major road below was a bit of a problem too.